-POLICY TYPE: COU incil Policy

 POLICY TITLE: ETHICAL STANDARDS OF CONDUCT AND CONFLICT OF INTEREST FOR

-Council and its Committees

-Policy Reference e Number: R-5

-Adopted: April 23, 2021

-Next Scheduled Revision: April 2022

-Previous Revisions

-Position Signature Date

-President
+COUNCIL AND ITS COMMITTEES POLICY REFERENCE NUMBER: R-5

-5.1 Proper operation of a democratic student organization requires that students elected or appointed by Council to a Society or University committee, be duly responsible to the membership.
-To this end, it is imperative that:

-(a) Society decisions and policy be made through the proper channels of the Society's structure, and

-(b) elected and appointed positions not be used for personal gain.

-5.2 Members of Council and Society committees shall:

-(a) maintain the highest ideals of honour and integrity while serving on Council or a committee,

-(c) act in accordance with the Human Rights Act as it relates to the individual's race, ethnicity, language, religion, marital status, gender, sexual orientation, age, disabilities, economic status, political affiliation, and national ancestry,

-(d) treat one another and all persons associated with the Simon Fraser Student Society in such a way as to preserve their dignity and communicate respect and fairness,

-(f) accept full and complete accountability for their own acts and omissions, exhibiting self-discipline and the pursuit of excellence in all activities, and
+- 5.1 Proper operation of a democratic student organization requires that students elected or appointed by Council to a Society or University committee, be duly responsible to the membership.
+To this end, it is imperative that: - (a) Society decisions and policy be made through the proper channels of the Society's structure, and - (b) elected and appointed positions not be used for personal gain. - 5.2 Members of Council and Society committees shall: - (a) maintain the highest ideals of honour and integrity while serving on Council or a committee, - (c) act in accordance with the Human Rights Act as it relates to the individual's race, ethnicity, language, religion, marital status, gender, sexual orientation, age, disabilities, economic status, political affiliation, and national ancestry, - (d) treat one another and all persons associated with the Simon Fraser Student Society in such a way as to preserve their dignity and communicate respect and fairness, - (f) accept full and complete accountability for their own acts and omissions, exhibiting self-discipline and the pursuit of excellence in all activities, and